UTexas

 Applying for Graduation

 Students must apply for graduation the first semester they are eligible to graduate.
 A student is eligible to graduate if their engineering degree audit is 100% complete.
-If a student fails to submit an application for degree by the deadline given in the academic calendar, an application for degree may be submitted by his or her academic Dean or designee.
-An application submitted under these circumstances cannot be canceled without a successful appeal to the Office of the Provost (Student Success Initiatives).
+If a student fails to submit an application for degree by the deadline given in the academic calendar, an application for degree may be submitted by their academic Dean or designee.
+An application submitted under these circumstances cannot be canceled without a successful appeal to the Office of the Provost (Grad Help Desk).
 Please refer to the Graduation Appeal Application for further information.

 Please contact the Engineering Student Services Office, located in the Engineering Education and Research Center (EER) 2.848, or by phone at (512) 471-4321 for further questions.